Adesua, Funke, and other celebrities who made identity of their kids a mystery

 Being a celebrity is hard, once you get into the spotlight, everything becomes a big deal to fans and millions of Nigerians waiting for juicy gossip.

-It is no wonder that Nigerian celebrities try to protect their families, a part which some do not shareintricate details of on social media.
+It is no wonder that Nigerian celebrities try to protect their families, as they make efforts not to share intricate details on social media.

 Apart from celebrities who have kept their spouses on a low, most stars also like to keep their beautiful children away from the spotlight for a while.